sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_1_ComputerProgrammingConceptsviaPython/ComputerProgrammingConceptsviaPython_Quiz.md

 **Description**

-a) Disk is the Secondary memory of a computer.

-b) All Tasks of a computer are done by CPU or Central Processing Unit and it is the single most important part of a computer.
+ All Tasks of a computer are done by CPU or Central Processing Unit and it is the single most important part of a computer.

-c) RAM is the Primary memory of a computer.

-d) Keyboard is a device connected to the computer for typing.

 ---
 ---